lingo-reviews/tenets/README.md

 # Go

-Start with go/dev/README.md.
+Start [here](https://github.com/lingo-reviews/tenets/tree/master/go/dev).
 The `go/tenets` directory also has a variety of examples of tenets in Go.
 Copy `go/tenets/simpleseed` to get started.

 # Other languages